bjoerns1983/Emby.Plugin.TelegramNotification/README.md

 # Emby.Plugin.TelegramNotification

 Emby Server Plugin for sending notifications to a Telegram bot.
+For Emby Server Version up and including 4.7 use Version 1.2 of the Plugin.
+For Emby Server Version 4.8.20 and up use Version 1.3.1 of the Plugin.

 ## Install
 1. Install the Plugin by downloading the DLL (or build it yourself using VS2019) and putting it into your Emby Plugin folder